 In the absence of a flood, the flow only transits from the main waterway and floodplains generally remain without any flow, resulting in a lesser degree of roughness of the main channel compared to the floodplains.
 This difference in roughness during floods and flowing of stream from flood plains leads to a difference between the velocities in the sub sections.
 In addition to the difference in roughness and velocity between sub-sections of the compound channel, other geometry and hydraulic parameters affect hydraulic of the flow in the compound channels.
 Relative depth, relative width, transverse slope of floodplains, floor slope, side slope of walls as well as figure ratio are among effective parameters.
-The differences cause an interaction between deep flow in the main channel and shallow flow in the floodplains the result of which is a shear stress which is in addition to the bed and walls shear stress and is generally called apparent shear stress.
-This apparent shear stress dramatically violates flow pattern and boundary shear stress [3].
+The difference in values of the aforementioned parameters is followed by the complexity of the hydraulic flow.
+Such differences cause an interaction between deep flow in the main channel and shallow flow in the floodplains the result of which is a shear stress which is in addition to the bed and walls shear stress and is generally called apparent shear stress.
+This apparent shear stress dramatically violates flow pattern and boundary shear stress [2].